Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 >>> mask = (a > 0) & (a % 2 == 1)
 ```

-(Note the careful use of parentheses to match the [Python operator
+Note the careful use of parentheses to match the [Python operator
 precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence).
 Masks must use the logical operators `&`, `|`, and `~` so that they can be
 arrays.
-They cannot use the Python keywords `and`, `or`, and `not`, which only
+They cannot use the Python keywords `and`, `or`, and `not` because
-operate on single Python booleans, not arrays.)
+they don't work on arrays.

 The `mask` is just an array of booleans: